Flip-sort and combinatorial aspects of pop-stack sorting: Best cases of flip-sort: permutations with low cost

 The two-dimensional array $a_{n,k}$ is shown in Figure~\ref{fig:a}.
 The $n$th row ($n \geq 1$) contains coefficients $a_{n, 0}, a_{n, 1}, \ldots, a_{n, n-1}$.
 The ``diagonal-parallel'' arrays from part 2 are vertical in this drawing ($k=0$ corresponds to $1, 4, 20, 116, \ldots$, $k=1$ to $1, 8, 48, 296, \ldots$, etc.).

 \begin{proof} \begin{enumerate} \item It is shown in~\cite[Lemma~2.1]{PudwellSmith19} that a permutation $\pi$ is $2$-pop-stack-sortable if and only if for each pair of its adjacent falls, $F_i$ and $F_{i+1}$, one has $\max(F_i) \leq \min(F_{i+1})+1$.\footnote{Notice that layered permutations are similarly characterized by $\max(F_i) = \min(F_{i+1})-1$.} Consider an ascent that separates two adjacent falls $F_i$ and $F_{i+1}$.
 We say that this ascent is \textit{regular} if $\max(F_i) < \min(F_{i+1})$, and \textit{twisted} if $\max(F_i) = \min(F_{i+1}) +1$.
-An ascent can be twisted only when if at least one of these falls, $F_i$ and $F_{i+1}$, is of size $>1$ (equivalently, when at least one of the adjacent gaps is a descent).
+An ascent can be twisted only when at least one of the falls $F_i$ or $F_{i+1}$ is of size $>1$ (equivalently, when at least one of the adjacent gaps is a descent).

 As Pudwell and Smith show, $2$-pop-stack-sortable permutations are bijectively encoded by sequences of their ascents and descents (we use $\xa$ for ascents, $\xd$ for descents), where for each $\xa$ that has an adjacent $\xd$ it is indicated whether this $\xa$ is regular or twisted.
-We find it convenient to use instead lattice paths: we replace each $\xa$ by the \textit{up-step} $\U=(1,1)$, $\xd$ by the \textit{down-step} $\U=(1,-1)$, and \textit{corner-adjacent} $\U$-steps (that is, $\U$-steps that have at least one adjacent $\D$-step) will be bicoloured: $\U$-steps that correspond to a regular ascent will be coloured black, $\U$-steps that correspond to a twisted ascent will be coloured red.
-In this way we obtain a certain family of Dyck walks.
+We find it convenient to use instead lattice paths: we replace each $\xa$ by the \textit{up-step} $\U=(1,1)$, $\xd$ by the \textit{down-step} $\D=(1,-1)$, and \textit{corner-adjacent} $\U$-steps (that is, $\U$-steps which have at least one adjacent $\D$-step) will be bicoloured: $\U$-steps that correspond to a regular ascent will be coloured black, $\U$-steps that correspond to a twisted ascent will be coloured red.
+In this way, we obtain a certain family of Dyck walks.
 The length of a walk is smaller by $1$ than the size of the corresponding permutation, and the final altitude is $\#(\xa)-\#(\xd)$.
 See Figure~\ref{fig:2PS_LP} for illustration.

 To enumerate such walks, we make use of the symbolic method (see~\cite[Chapter I]{FlajoletSedgewick09}) to find a combinatorial specification for (non-coloured) Dyck walks in which corner-adjacent $\U$-steps are marked by $y$: